 Teresa Opheim, Director of Young Farmer Land Access Program

-Prior to her work with Iroquois Valley Farms, Teresa served as the Executive Director of Practical Farmers of Iowa from 2006 to 2016.
+Teresa served as the Executive Director of Practical Farmers of Iowa from 2006 to 2016.
 She served as Executive Director of the Midwest Sustainable Agriculture Working Group and has worked for the Iowa Environmental Council, the Environmental Law Institute and the U.S. Environmental Protection Agency.
-She is co-author of the book Our National Wetland Heritage, published by the Environmental Law Institute.
+She is the editor of The Future of Family Farms: Practical Farmers’ Legacy Letter Project (University of Iowa 2016).
 Teresa has journalism and law degrees from the University of Iowa.
 Teresa and her family now reside in Minneapolis.

 Sally Dodge & Dale Guldbrandsen, Northeast Community Development Managers